Banff Sunshine, Canada: Family Ski Guide

 Is Banff Sunshine Good for Families?

 Sunshine gets the best natural snow in the Canadian Rockies and sits at the highest base elevation of Banff's big three.
 The terrain spans three mountains with a good intermediate spread, and the open-bowl skiing is spectacular.
 More snow than Lake Louise, more variety than Norquay.
-The gondola ride from the parking lot adds time, but the payoff is consistent conditions all season.

 /week for family of 4